iLib-js/zic/README.md

                                     // particular rule in the rule file that is used },
-        {                           // example interval where the zone does not observe DST at all "dates": {
-                "from": "1968-03-21"    // date that this rule took effect "to": "max"         // date that this rule ended, or "max" if it is ongoing },
-            "offset": "-7:0",       // offset from UTC
+        {                           // example interval where the zone does not observe DST at all "from": "1968-03-21"    // date that this rule took effect "to": "max"             // date that this rule ended, or "max" if it is ongoing "offset": "-7:0",       // offset from UTC
             "abbreviation": "MST",  // standard abbreviation
             "rule": "-"             // no DST rule applicable during this interval